T. Nelson Downs

-Thomas Nelson Downs (March 16, 1867 – September 11, 1938) was a manipulative magicians known for his coin tricks.
+Thomas Nelson Downs (March 16, 1867 – September 11, 1938) was a manipulative magician known for his coin tricks.
 Downs was also known as "The King of Koins".

 Magic historian David Price has written that Downs "was the first of the great manipulative magicians and probably the greatest of them all."

 Biography

 Born in Marshalltown, Iowa, he was the youngest of six children in the family of Thomas and Cordelia Downs.
 His family moved to Iowa from the New York state.
 Downs' father, the Marshall county superintendent, died when his son was not even a year old.

 Downs never took any training in magic; all his tricks were self-taught.
 By the age of 12, he became an expert in card and coin manipulation.
 He further mastered his skills by the age of 17, when he took a job as a railway telegrapher and had plenty of time to practice with coins.

 In September 1895, Downs decided to quit his telegraphy job and launch a career in magic.
 At first, he toured Iowa with his partner, Sam Spiegel, a mandolinist.
 By 1897, Downs concentrated only on the coin tricks – a rare specialization at that time, and established himself in vaudeville, which was a popular avenue for magicians.

 The success of Downs career allowed him to get booked into Tony Pastor's New York theatre, and to London's Palace Theatre soon after that.

 At the peak of his career, Downs travelled frequently, and performed at royal courts.
 While performing his tricks, he could palm up to 60 coins at a time.
 One of his most famous tricks was "The Miser's Dream", in which he seemed to pull countless coins out of the thin air.